SaschaZeGerman/loginbuddy-samples/README.md

 ### Build the samples

-This is one command only:
+Only one command is needed to build the project:

 - `make build_all`  // this will use maven to build and compile the project, it will also build docker images